nandan14567/testgitrepo/README.md

 **Custom Provider Data_Source Used:**

-restapi - Used to call the deloitte onecloud API
+restapi - Used to call the deloitte onecloud API Post and Get API'S

 ## **Inputs**